1. Commitment to Privacy

 8. Anonymous Data and "Cookies"

 Most of the information that Novartis collects when you visit our website is anonymous information, such as the pages you visit and searches you perform, which is processed by Novartis to help improve the contents of the website and to compile aggregate statistics about use of the website for internal, market research purposes.
-To collect this anonymous information, "cookies" may be sent via your browser and installed on your hard drive that collect the first level domain name of the user (e.g., "bigmail.com" from an e-mail address of "firstname.lastname@example.org") and the date and time of access.
+To collect this anonymous information, "cookies" may be sent via your browser and installed on your hard drive that collect the user’s server address and top level domain name (e.g., "bigmail.com" from an e-mail address of "firstname.lastname@example.org") and the date and time of access.
 "Cookies" by themselves cannot be used to discover the identity of the user.
 A "cookie" is a small piece of information which is sent to your browser and stored on your computer's hard drive.
-You can set your browser to notify you when you receive a "cookie", this will enable you to decide if you want to accept it or not.
+You can set your browser to notify you when you receive a "cookie".
+This will enable you to decide if you want to accept it or not.

-Novartis does not condone "spamming".
-Spamming is defined as sending unsolicited e-mails, usually of a commercial nature, in large numbers and repeatedly to individuals with whom the sender has had no previous contact or who has declined to receive such communications.
-If you contact us by e-mail and Novartis believes that certain product, health, or other information is of importance to you, we may inform you by e-mail but will give you the choice to opt out of receiving further communications of this type.
+Novartis complies in Australia with the Spam Act 2003 (Cth) and in New Zealand with the Unsolicited Electronic Messages Act 2007.
+Spamming is defined as sending unsolicited commercial electronic messages to individuals with whom the sender has had no previous contact or who has declined to receive such communications.
+If you contact us electronically and Novartis believes that certain product, health, or other information is of importance to you, we may inform you electronically but will give you the choice to opt out of receiving further communications of this type.

 10. Personal and Health Information of Children

-Novartis will not knowingly collect, use or disclose personal and health information from a minor without obtaining prior consent from a person with parental responsibility (e.g., a parent or guardian) through direct off-line contact.
+Novartis will not knowingly collect, use or disclose personal and health information from a minor (under the age of 18) without obtaining prior consent from a person with parental responsibility (e.g., a parent or guardian) through direct off-line contact.
 We will provide the parent with (i) notice of the specific types of information being collected from the minor, and (ii) the opportunity to object to any further collection, use, or storage of such information.

 |Address:||The Privacy Officer